-Table 57 Configuration > Object > 1 AP Profile > Radio > Add/Edit TUDIE J/ AP Profile > Radio > Add/Edit
+1 Table 47 Configuration on > Object > AP Profile > > Radio > Add/Edit (continued)

-LABEL DESCRIPTION Hide / Show Advanced Settings Click this to hide or show the Advanced Settings in this window.
-General Settings Activate Select this option to make this profile active.
-Profile Name Enter up to 31 alphanumeric characters to be used as this profile's name.
-Spaces and underscores are allowed.
-802.11 Band Select whether this radio will use the 2.4 GHz, 5 GHz, or 6 GHz band.
-802.11 Mode Select how to let WiFi clients connect to the AP.
-If 802.11 Band is set to 2.4G: 11b/g: allows either IEEE 802.11b or IEEE 802.11g compliant WLAN devices to associate with the Zyxel Device.
-The Zyxel Device adjusts the transmission rate automatically according to the WiFi standard supported by the wireless devices.
-11n: allows IEEE802.11b, IEEE802.11g and IEEE802.11n compliant WLAN devices to associate with the Zyxel Device. • 11ax: allows IEEE802.11b, IEEE802.11g, IEEE802.11n, and IEEE802.11ax compliant WLAN devices to associate with the Zyxel Device.
+LABEL DESCRIPTION 802.11 Mode Select how to let wireless clients connect to the AP.
+If 802.11 Band is set to 2.4G: • 11b/g : allows either IEEE 802.11b or IEEE 802.11g compliant WLAN devices to associate with the Zyxel Device.
+The Zyxel Device adjusts the transmission rate automatically according to the wireless standard supported by the wireless devices.
+11n: allows IEEE802.11b, IEEE802.11g and IEEE802.11n compliant WLAN devices to associate with the Zyxel Device. • 11ax : allows IEEE802.11b, IEEE802.11g, IEEE802.11n, and IEEE802.11ax compliant WLAN devices to associate with the Zyxel Device.
 If the WLAN device isn't compatible with 802.11ax, the Zyxel Device will communicate with the WLAN device using 802.11n, and so on.
-11be: allows IEEE802.11b, IEEE802.11g, IEEE802.11n, IEEE802.11ax and IEEE802.11be compliant WLAN devices to associate with the Zyxel Device.
-If the WLAN device isn't compatible with 802.11be, the Zyxel Device will communicate with the WLAN device using 802.11ax, and so on.
-If 802.11 Band is set to 5G: 11a: allows only IEEE 802.11a compliant WLAN devices to associate with the Zyxel Device.
-11n: allows both IEEE802.11n and IEEE802.11a compliant WLAN devices to associate with the Zyxel Device.
+If 802.11 Band is set to 5G: 11a: allows only IEEE 802.11a compliant WLAN devices to associate with the Zyxel Device. • 11n: allows both IEEE802.11n and IEEE802.11a compliant WLAN devices to associate with the Zyxel Device.
 11ac: allows IEEE802.11n, IEEE802.11a, and IEEE802.11ac compliant WLAN devices to associate with the Zyxel Device.
-If the WLAN device isn't compatible with 802.11ac, th Zyxel Device will communicate with the WLAN device using 802.11n, and so on.
-11ax: allows IEEE802.11n, IEEE802.11a, IEEE802.11ac, and IEEE802.11ax compliant WLAI devices to associate with the Zyxel Device.
-If the WLAN device isn't compatible with 802.11ax, the Zyxel Device will communicate with the WLAN device using 802.11ac, and so on. • 11be : allows IEEE802.11a, IEEE802.11n, IEEE802.11ac, IEEE802.11ax and IEEE802.11be compliant WLAN devices to associate with the Zyxel Device.
-If the WLAN device isn't compatible with 802.11be, the Zyxel Device will communicate with the WLAN device using 802.11ax, and so on.
-If 802.11 Band is set to 6G: 11ax: allows IEEE802.11ax compliant WLAN devices to associate with the Zyxel Device 11be: allows IEEE802.11be compliant WLAN devices to associate with the Zyxel Device if the WLAN device isn't compatible with 802.11be, the Zyxel Device will communicate with the WLAN device using 802.11ax.

-ABEL DESCRIPTION Channel Width Select the channel bandwidth you want to use for your WiFi network.
-See Section 1.2 on page 14 to see the channel bandwidth your Zyxel Device supports.
-Select 20MHz if you want to lessen radio interference with other wireless devices in your neighborhood.
-Select 40MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 MHz) that has least interference.
-Select 80MHZ to allow the Zyxel Device to choose the channel bandwidth (20, 40 or 80) that has least interference.
-This option is available only when you select 11ac or 11ax in the 802.11 Mode field.
-Select 160MHZ to allow the Zyxel Device to choose the channel bandwidth (20, 40, 80 or 160MHz) that has least interference.
-This option is available only when you select 11ax or 11be in the 802.11 Mode field.
-Select 240MHz to allow the Zyxel Device to choose the channel bandwidth (20, 40, 80, 16 or 240MHz) that has least interference.
-This option is available only when you set 802.11 Band to 5G , and select 11ax or 11be in the 802.11 Mode field.
-Select 320MHz to allow the Zyxel Device to choose the channel bandwidth (20, 40, 80, 160 240 or 320 MHz) that has least interference.
-This option is available only when you set 802.1 Band to 6G , and select 11be in the 802.11 Mode field.
-Note: If the environment has poor signal-to-noise ratio (SNR), the Zyxel Device w switch to a lower bandwidth.
+If the WLAN device isn't compatible with 802.11ac, the Zyxel Device will communicate with the WLAN device using 802.11n, and so on.
+11ax: allows IEEE802.11n, IEEE802.11a, IEEE802.11ac, and IEEE802.11ax compliant WLAN devices to associate with the Zyxel Device.
+If the WLAN device isn't compatible with 802.11ac, and so on.
+Channel Width Select the channel bandwidth you want to use for your wireless network.
+Select 20 MHz if you want to lessen radio interference with other wireless devices in your neighborhood.
+Select 40 MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 MHz) that has least interference.
+Select 80 MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 or 80) that has least interference.
+This option is available only when you set 802.11 Band to 5G , and select 11ac or 11ax in the 802.11 Mode field.
+Select 160 MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 or 80 or 160) that has least interference.
+This option is available only when you set 802.11 Band to 5G , and select 11ax in the 802.11 Mode field.
+Note: If the environment has poor signal-to-noise ratio (SNR), the Zyxel Device will switch to a lower bandwidth.
 Channel Selection This is the radio channel which the signal will use for broadcasting by this radio profile.
-3616011 • DCS : Choose Dynamic Channel Selection to have the Zyxel Device choose a radio channel that has least interference.
-Manual: Choose from the available radio channels in the list.
+30001011 DCS: Choose Dynamic Channel Selection to have the Zyxel Device choose a radio channel that has least interference. • Manual: Choose from the available radio channels in the list.
 If your Zyxel Device is outdoor type, be sure to choose non-indoors channels.
-Note: The available SSID broadcast channels in the 6 GHz band are PSCs (Preferred Scanning Channels).
-See Section 14.1.2 on page 140.
 Enable DCS Client Aware This field is available when you set Channel Selection to DCS.
 Select this to have the Zyxel Device switch channels only when there are no clients connected to it.
-If there is a client connected, the Zyxel Device will not switch channels bu generate a log.
-The Zyxel Device tries to scan and switch channels again at the end of th specified time interval or at the scheduled time.
+If there is a client connected, the Zyxel Device will not switch channels but generate a log.
+The Zyxel Device tries to scan and switch channels again at the end of the specified time interval or at the scheduled time.
 If you disable this then the Zyxel Device switches channels immediately regardless of any client connections.
 In this instance, clients that are connected to the Zyxel Device are dropped when it switches channels.
-2.4 GHz Channel Selection Method This field is available when you set 802.11 Band to 2.4G and Channel Selection to DCS.
-Selection Memou Select how you want to specify the channels the Zyxel Device switches between for 2.4 GHz operation.
-Select auto to have the Zyxel Device display a 2.4 GHz Channel Deployment field you cause to limit channel switching to 3 or 4 channels.
-Select manual to select the individual channels the Zyxel Device switches between.
-Note: The method is automatically set to auto when no channel is selected or any one of the previously selected channels is not supported.
-Channel ID This field is available only when you set Channel Selection to DCS and set 2.4 GHz Channel Selection Method to manual.
-Select the channels that you want the Zyxel Device to use.